- Publications and resources

 We make changes to Australian airspace architecture through the airspace change process.
 We can also declare protective airspace after receipt of an airspace change proposal.

-A change to the airspace architecture will be considered in line with the airspace principles outlined in the OAR Airspace Risk and Safety Management Manual.
+We assess airspace change proposals in line with policies and processes detailed in our Airspace Risk and Safety Management Manual (ARASMM).
 Approved airspace change proposals are legislated under Airspace Regulations 2007.